kavin0626/Equivalence-Partitioning-Test-Cases/README.md

 ## Testing Technique

-**Technique Used:** Equivalence Partitioning
+The following approach is used:

-Each exercise contains:
+1. Identify the input requirement.

-* Valid equivalence class
+2. Divide the input range into valid and invalid classes.
-* Invalid equivalence class below the allowed range
+3. Select one representative test value from each class.
-* Invalid equivalence class above the allowed range
+4. Use the values to verify whether the application accepts or rejects the input correctly.

-* One suitable test value for each class
+## Files Included

-## Matrix Requirement
+* `Equivalence_Partitioning_Test_Cases.xlsx` – Contains the EP test cases for all exercises.

-The application requirement also includes a square matrix as input.
-The system calculates eigenvalues and eigenvectors and determines whether the matrix is diagonalizable.
-If the matrix is diagonalizable, it displays matrices **P** and **D** such that:
+## Objective

-`A = P D P⁻¹`
+The objective of this project is to understand and apply **Equivalence Partitioning** in software testing and create effective test cases with minimum but meaningful test values.

-## Purpose
+## Conclusion

-The purpose of these exercises is to understand how Equivalence Partitioning can reduce the number of test cases while still providing effective input validation coverage.
+Equivalence Partitioning helps reduce the number of test cases while still providing good input coverage.
+It is useful for identifying valid and invalid input conditions during software testing.